Graduate Fellowship Overview

 Past Projects

 View our alumni database to learn more about our past funded projects.
-Please note that this year (AY23-24) will be the first time we have included a research track application.
+Please note that AY23-24 was the first time we have included a research track application, so most alumni bios are outreach-focused.
+We encourage you to think broadly with your outreach projects.
+We have had Fellows complete art installations, create planetarium shows, documentaries, and more!

 Awards

-In AY23-24, awards will include full in- and out-of-state tuition coverage and a stipend of at least $21,750.
-These awards are funded with Space Grant and UArizona Graduate College monies, plus a required department cost-share from the applying student's home department.
-Specifically, awarded fellows will receive a $10,000 stipend from the Graduate College, a $5,750 stipend from the Space Grant Program, and a department commitment of at least $6,000 as stipend or wages (wages can come in the form of a TA/RA/GA appointment) for a total of $21,750.
+In AY25-26, awards will include full in- and out-of-state tuition coverage and a stipend of at least $15,000.
+These awards are funded with Space Grant and U of A Graduate College monies, plus a required department cost-share from the applying student's home department.
+Specifically, awarded fellows will receive a $5,000 stipend from the Graduate College, a $5,000 stipend from the Space Grant Program, and a department commitment of at least $5,000 as stipend or wages (wages can come in the form of a TA/RA/GA appointment) for a total of $15,000.
 In-state tuition is covered by the student's home department, and out-of-state tuition costs are covered by the Graduate College (if needed).
-Mandatory UArizona fees and student health insurance are not covered under this award (unless provided by the student's department) and are the responsibility of the Fellow.
+Mandatory U of A fees and student health insurance are not covered under this award (unless provided by the student's department) and are the responsibility of the Fellow.

 Duration

 Graduate fellowships are academic year-long awards.
 Fellows may apply for a second year of funding with sufficient evidence of effort exerted towards meeting their goals in the first year of the award.
-Fellows may apply for the same track or a different track in Year 2, however, they should clearly showcase the knowledge and skills they learned in Year 1 and how that will aid them in expanding their science communication and outreach efforts in Year 2 of the award.
+Second year applicants must apply under the 'Outreach Track', and should use the application to clearly showcase the knowledge and skills they learned in Year 1, and how that will aid them in expanding their science communication and outreach efforts in Year 2 of the award.

 Application Requirements and Selection Process

 The application form should be submitted to your department for review to receive the appropriate signatures required on the Department Nomination and Approval of Cost-Share form.
-Final applications are due by April 14, 2023, at midnight MST, and are to be sent via email to Michelle Coe (PG4gdWVycz0iem52eWdiOnpucGJyQG5ldm1iYW4ucnFoIj56bnBickBuZXZtYmFuLnJxaDwvbj4=) as one PDF document except for the letters of support which may be sent separately.
+Final applications are due by April 21, 2025, at midnight MST, and are to be sent via email to Michelle Coe (PG4gdWVycz0iem52eWdiOnpucGJyQG5ldm1iYW4ucnFoIj56bnBickBuZXZtYmFuLnJxaDwvbj4=) as one PDF document.
 Individual applicants or departments can submit the final application.
-The UArizona NASA Space Grant Steering Committee will select graduate fellows based on academic qualifications and the strength of their overall application.
-Applicants will be notified of awards by early May 2023 and must accept the award by the given deadline.
+The University of Arizona NASA Space Grant Steering Committee will select graduate fellows based on academic qualifications and the strength of their overall application.
+Applicants will be notified of awards by early May 2025 and must accept the award by the given deadline.